Emergency Staffing Scheme

 Expenses you can claim

-The expenses that an ESS pool member can claim from you, which you can have reimbursed by the Ministry, are as follows.
+The expenses that an ESS principal is entitled to have paid or reimbursed, which you can then have reimbursed by the Ministry, are as follows:

 Entitlement